keydet89/Events-Ripper/README.md

 # Events-Ripper
- Project based on RegRipper, to extract add'l value/pivot points from TLN events file
+ This project is based on RegRipper, to easily extract additional value/pivot points from a TLN events file.